NumEconCopenhagen/projects-2024-isemjo/dataproject/README_eksamen.md

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).

 We apply the **following datasets**:

 1. LONS50 (Danmarks statistik)
 1. LONS30 (Danmarks statistik)

+We have used OpenAI ChatGPT 4o to help with importing, cleaning and merging the two datasets.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: